PokemonSanFran/pokeemerald-expansion/docs/docs/README.md

 ---
 ## Expansion Credits

-I don't think its sustainable to list everybody who has helped with expansion, as nice as that would be.
+It's not sustainable to list everybody who has helped with expansion, as nice as that would be.
 My proposal for that page:

 1. Maintainers
 2. Alphabetical or Chronological List of Non-Code Contributions / Resources Used